najnesnaj/opi-serial-to-mysql/README.md

 the purpose is to read serial data from (stm8 and s08R01 receiver) attached to /dev/ttyS01 (which is serial port on orange pi GPIO)  and post it in mysqldatabase

+on the raspberry pi I used /dev/ttyAMA0 -- seemed to interfere witch service : systemctl stop serial-getty@ttyAMA0systemctl (this way it stops)

 one module (S08R01 (nrf24 similar on aliexpress :)) sends data to receiver module the receiver sends output to serial port of orange pi (rpi similar ;))